You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

-After you have submitted the incoming student Housing Application (available online in June), Residential Education and Housing Services (REHS) uses a housing software roommate matching algorithm to provide the best possible roommates for students based on student responses and preferences.
+After you have submitted the incoming student Housing Application (available online in early summer), Residential Education and Housing Services (REHS) will use a housing software roommate matching algorithm to provide the best possible roommates for students based on student responses and preferences.
 To get the best match, be sure to complete this form on your own and to be completely open and honest.
-This process takes some time, so please be patient; housing assignments will be sent out to your Oxy email in early August.
+This process takes some time, so please be patient.
+Housing assignments will be sent out to your Oxy e-mail in early August.
 Once you have received this info, be sure to reach out to your roommate(s) to talk about who will bring what, etc.

-Each room comes equipped with one bed frame, extra-long mattress, desk, desk chair and dresser per roommate, as well as a shared microfridge and microwave; rooms also have one large window (minimum) and shared closet space.
-Consult the “What to Bring List" for suggestions and talk with your roommate(s) so you don't have duplicates; for example, you don't need multiple clothing irons!
+Each room comes equipped with one bed frame, extra-long mattress, desk, desk chair and dresser per roommate.
+Rooms are also equipped with a shared microfridge and microwave, one large window (minimum) and shared closet space.
+Consult the “What to Bring List" for suggestions and talk with your roommate(s) so you don't have duplicates of items; for example, you don't need multiple clothing irons!

 Though you will have more independence in college, there are still “res hall" policies in place to promote safe and respectful living environments for all students.
 For instance, all first-year res halls are substance-free.
 You can review the full list of res-hall policies here.
-These policies should answer a wide variety of questions, from whether you can have guests (or pets), to what to do if you are locked out, to how to request to change rooms.
+These policies should answer a wide variety of questions, from whether you can have guests (or pets), to what to do if you are locked out and how to request a room change.

-Registration for the fall Cultural Studies Program (CSP) seminars happens online in late June.
-Information about this will be emailed to you, and detailed instructions for this registration process will be outlined on the New Student website.
+Registration for the fall First Year Seminar (FYS) happens online in late June.
+Information about this will be e-mailed to you.
+Detailed instructions for this registration process will be outlined on the New Student website.
 First-year students will register for their remaining classes during Orientation in August after meeting with their faculty adviser.
 There are also a few courses in math, chemistry, French, Spanish and German that you can register for during the summer after taking the relevant online placement test.

-Transfer students are not required to take the CSP seminars, but are expected to complete the equivalent of two CSP Seminars (8 units or 2 courses).
+Transfer students are not required to take the First Year Seminars, but still need to fulfill the First-Stage Writing requirement.
+For more information, see the “First-Stage Writing Requirement for Transfer Students document on the Writing Program page.
 All incoming transfer students will register for classes during orientation.

 In June you'll be asked to fill out an advising form that asks questions about your academic interests.
-Based on the information you provide, you'll be assigned a faculty adviser who will help you select your classes for the fall and answer any questions you have about Occidental's academic program.
-You'll meet with your faculty adviser during Orientation and periodically throughout the school year.
-You can change your faculty adviser at any time by filling out an adviser change form, getting a signature from your new faculty adviser and submitting it the Registrar's Office.
-Many faculty members are away from campus during the summer conducting research or working on projects, so it is not usually possible for new students to contact their advisers before Orientation.
+Based on the information you provide, you'll be assigned a faculty adviser who will help you select your classes for the fall and answer any questions you have about Occidental's academic programs.
+You'll meet with your faculty adviser during Orientation as well as periodically throughout the school year.
+You can change your faculty adviser at any time by filling out an adviser change form, getting a signature from your new faculty adviser and submitting it to the Registrar's Office.
+Many faculty members are away from campus during the summer conducting research or working on projects, so it is not usually possible for new students to contact their advisers before Orientation begins.
 If you have questions related to the College's academic program during the summer months, please contact the Advising Center, and an on-call adviser will be happy to help you.